wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--app.md

 ### Go to Settings, select a different API with different extensions and go back to /Agents

-- [ ] The extensions configuration should keep on main Security events dashboard
+- [ ] The extensions configuration should keep on the main Security events dashboard

 ### From Security Events, go to Events, and then go to Integrity Monitoring